 A site tenant has 20 days to consider a proposed site agreement, including weekends.
 This starts the day after they receive the agreement.
 You cannot ask them to sign until the twenty-first day after the day they were given the agreement to read and consider.

-You must give a prospective site tenant a Notice of cooling-off period for site tenants (Word, 52KB).
+You must give a prospective site tenant a Notice of cooling-off period for site tenants (Word, 54KB).
 This form tells the prospective site tenant that they have five business days to change their mind after signing a site agreement.
 This cooling-off period begins the day after they sign.
 It excludes weekends and public holidays.

 If a site tenant changes their mind, they must tell you - in writing, during the cooling-off period - that they are pulling out of the agreement.
 You must return any deposit they have paid to you, less $100.
 The written notice can be given to the site owner or their agent, or by leaving it at the address specified in the site agreement.

 Dwelling purchase agreements